Dristi-Nayana/edge-ai-plant-disease-detection-kd/README.md

 - Used Knowledge Distillation to compress deep learning models
 - Achieved real-time inference using smartphone + laptop setup
 - Designed for real-time edge deployment in resource-constrained environments
+- End-to-end pipeline from training to real-time deployment

 ## 🧠 Methodology